PINTO0309/onnx2tf/README.md

 8. Calculation error due to scaling up or down by specifying a `scale` when resizing images

 The above differences often cannot be dealt with by simply converting the model in a straightforward manner.
 Therefore, you need to replace the model yourself in advance with an operation that is less prone to errors.
+- [x] Support for INT8 Quantization and Full INT8 Quantization.
 - [x] TFLite does not support `TrueDiv`(INT), so `TrueDiv` is avoided if possible.
 - [x] Implement the `Resize` process for the 5D tensor.
 - [x] Add process to replace `Asin` with `pseudo-Asin`.